web-ghoul/sabaa/frontend/README.md

 2- Return PersonId at Echannel Schema
-3- If Link Company To Owner or Pro more than once that is owner appear more than once in company profile in owners tab 4- Add Job and Gender in Customer and Sponsor Schema
+3- If Link Company To Owner or Pro more than once that is owner appear more than once in company profile in owners tab 4- Add Job and Gender in Customer and Sponsor Schema 5- Return E-Channel Details of Person with profile Data